schibsted/spid-tech-docs/resources/articles/endpoints.md

 `sig` parameter is a signature string, while `algorithm` is the algorithm used to encrypt the signature string.

-The signature ensures that the data you are receiving is actually sent by SPiD.
+The signature ensures that the data you are receiving is actually sent by Schibsted account.
-It is signed using your signature secret which is only known to you and SPiD.
+It is signed using your signature secret which is only known to you and Schibsted account.
 Without this secret, third parties cannot modify the `sig` parameter without also invalidating the data in the provided response.